-We see reflected in the upright, colorfully beaded spire, the backbone, the architecture of determination, strength of character and grit -- a structure of culturally established meaning.
+We see reflected in the upright, colorfully beaded spire, the backbone, the architecture of determination, strength of character, and grit—a structure of culturally established meaning.

 The ears of the maize stalk each contain ripe cobs whose kernels are aligned in array symmetry.
-We align ourselves, and then circle up at the core.
-We focus the feminine element that lives in all households.
+We align ourselves and then circle up at the core.
+We focus on the feminine element that lives in all households.
 Along with the inverted masculine, it indicates reproductive elements of tassel and corn silk.
 We focus the continuous creation and reproduction of bodies and culture, of making relationship and kinship, the ever-expanding connection.